-The fideicomiso trust agreement was created for the benefit of a foreign buyer, executed between a Mexican bank and the seller of property in the restricted zone.
+Created for the benefit of a foreign buyer, the fideicomiso trust agreement is executed between a Mexican bank and the seller of property in the restricted zone.
 This type of trust is similar to trusts set up in the United States.

 However, in this type of trust, a Mexican bank must be designated as the trustee and, as such, has title to the property and is the owner of a record.

-This trust was created to reconcile the problems involved in developing the restricted zone and to attract foreign capital.
-This enabled foreigners, as beneficiaries of the trusts, to enjoy unrestricted use of land located in the restricted zone without violating the law.
+Created to reconcile the problems involved in developing the restricted zone and to attract foreign capital, this trust enables foreigners, as beneficiaries of the trusts, to enjoy unrestricted use of land located in the restricted zone without violating the law.

 The bank, as trustee, buys the property for the foreigner with the fiduciary obligation to follow instructions given by the foreigner who is the trust beneficiary.
 The trust beneficiary retains and enjoys all the rights of ownership while the bank holds the title to the property.
-The foreigner is entitled to use, enjoy, and even sell or will the property that is held in trust.
+The trust entitles the foreigner to use, enjoy, and even sell or will the property that is held in trust.